Consumer Reports: Founding and early years

 In 1927, F.J.
-Schlink and Stuart Chase published their best selling novel, Your Money's Worth, which saw massive readership due to the consumer movement.
+Schlink and Stuart Chase published their best-selling book, Your Money's Worth, which saw massive readership due to the consumer movement.
 The demand for brand research led to Schlink to found the company Consumers' Research in 1927.
 The company was responsible for publishing Consumers’ Research Bulletin (previously named Consumer Club Commodity List).
 The subscriber count in 1933 was reported to be over 42,000.
 It was in this year, that Consumer Research moved its operations to New York City.
 Following this move, employees began to unionize, citing unfair pay.
 Schlink proceeded to fire the strikers.
 The former Consumers' Research employees, teamed up with "journalists, engineers, academics, and scientists" to found the company Consumers Union—now known as Consumer Reports—in February 1936.
+Over 250 Consumer Reports employees are represented by The Consumer Reports Guild.
+It has been represented by the NewsGuild of New York, the local branch of the NewsGuild-CWA, since 1951.

 Consumers Union differentiated themselves from Consumers' Research by establishing a community amongst readers.
 Within the overall mission of creating more informed consumers, Consumers Union united with women's clubs and citizen groups, creating a progressive message.
 Consumers Union would surpass Schlink's Consumers' Research in subscribers by 1940, accumulating a readership of 71,000.

 Resistance

 Numerous businesses and corporations set out to suppress the actions of Consumers Union.
 In an effort to suppress the critiques of Consumers' Union, The New York Herald Tribune established an institute with the goal of demonstrating that the efforts of consumers groups were futile, in that businesses already conducted extensive product-testing.
-The Crowell Institute on Consumer Relations founded in 1937, sprouted from the forum Woman's Home Companion, which had a readership of 2 million.
-The institute suppressed the efforts of consumer groups by giving business and advertisers the platform to putdown the consumers' pursuit of "lower distribution costs, grade labeling, and regulation," asserting that these businesses were already taking these factors into account.
-The New York Times proved to be an obstacle for Consumers Union, refusing CU's requests to advertise.
-Other major publications would follow suit.

-In the year 1938, CU would find itself at the center of The Dies Committee's investigation into "unpatriotic propaganda".
-The committee brought on former member of Consumers' Research' board, J.B.
-Matthews as its research director.
-In Matthews' official report, he accused CU and its CEO Arthur Kallet of holding Communist ideals, and going as far as to label CU as "Communist front".
-The smear campaign was criticized by Consumers Union for its lack of legitimacy.
-The allegations proved fruitless, and rather served to delegitimize Consumers' Research and Congressman Dies.
-In part due to actions of Consumers' Research, the House Un-American Activities Committee placed Consumers Union on a list of subversive organizations, only to remove it in 1954.
+Additional suppression came later from the House Un-American Activities Committee (created in 1938), which placed Consumers Union on a list of "subversive" organizations.
+This was because of the organization’s association with labor leaders, and its refusal to use advertising, with the latter point seen as a plot against free enterprise.
+Consumers Union was later removed from the list, and the plot against it instead served to bolster public opinion for Consumers Union.